 Good student conduct sets the tone for other positive things to happen in school.
 As a result, a positive school climate plan, via the S.O.A.R.
-Behavior Chart, has been developed and will be implemented.
+Matrix, has been developed and will be implemented.
 In addition, BES has adopted a PBIS plan to reflect Ron Clarke's House System.
 Parents are an integral part of the plan and may be directly involved with its on-going implementation.
+We encourage parents to be active on our School Council and Parent Teacher Organinization.
 The students themselves play an important role in their own educational programming.
 In such an atmosphere, the class is neither teacher dominated nor student-controlled; rather, it is a joint effort to learn, relate, and experience.
 The following are general rules of conduct for all students at Belair Elementary School at all times:

-- 1. Disturbances that disrupt the learning opportunities for others in class are prohibited. - 2.
-Students are expected to obey reasonable directives of all school personnel. - 3.
-Rude, discourteous, disobedient, or defiant behavior is prohibited. - Profanity, obscenities, and/or insulting remarks will not be tolerated in school or on school grounds. - 5.
-Threatening and/or intimidating another student or adult is prohibited including such statements as "I'm going to kill you." - 6.
+1. Disturbances that disrupt the learning opportunities for others in class will NOT be tolerated.

+2. Students are expected to obey reasonable directives of all school personnel.

+3. Rude, discourteous, disobedient, or defiant behavior will NOT be tolerated.

+- 4. Profanity, obscenities, and/or insults will not be tolerated in school or on school grounds. - Threatening and/or intimidating another student or adult is prohibited including such statements as "I'm going to kill you." - 6.
 Hitting, rough housing, fighting, and physical abuse with intent to hurt another student or adult is prohibited. - 7.
-Assault and/or battery on school employee or another student is prohibited. - 8.
+Assault and/or battery against a school employee or another student will NOT be tolerated. - 8.
 No student shall leave campus without permission from an authorized adult. - 9.
 Failure to tell the truth, forging or knowingly using a forged signature, stealing, cheating, and plagiarism (giving or receiving information) is prohibited. - 10.
-Falsifying, misrepresenting, omitting, or erroneously reporting information regarding instances of alleged inappropriate behavior by a teacher, administrator, or other school employee toward a student. - 11.
+Falsifying, misrepresenting, omitting, or erroneously reporting information regarding instances of alleged inappropriate behavior by a teacher, administrator, or other school employee toward a student, parent, or anyone (and vice versa by a student, parent or anyone). - 11.
 The willful damage or destruction of property is prohibited. - 12.
 Tampering with fire safety equipment and/or setting off a false alarm is prohibited. - 13.
-Bullying in any form is prohibited.
+Bullying in any form will NOT be tolerated.